 1. Companion plants for warding off pests

-This plant is another pungent pesticide for your marijuana garden.
+This plant is another pungent pesticide for your cannabis garden.
 It isn’t just the smelliness of this plant that keeps insects away, but its ability to build sulfur in the soil keeps away fungi, maggots and snails, too.

 We recommend citronella for the benefit it gives to the grower rather than to the plants.
 Mosquitos hate citronella, and it can make gardening a more pleasant experience all round.

-This is another favourite among the aromatic herbs that will be useful to your kitchen as well as your marijuana garden.
+This is another favourite among the aromatic herbs that will be useful to your kitchen as well as your cannabis garden.
 Insects such as aphids, beetles and flies hate the smell and taste of basil, and are sure to stay away from your cannabis plants.

 Foxglove is one of the plants that attracts the kinds of insects you want in your garden.
 This plant will bring in the dicyphus, which will eat all the white flies, aphids and spider mites that are hovering around your garden.

 Whatever is said for mint also goes for any other plants containing menthol.
 These plants are a wonderful addition to your garden, because they send away harmful insects and welcome the beneficial ones.